ZEPL/zepl-documentation/docs/guide/interpreter/jdbc.md

 # JDBC Interpreter

-ZEPL supports a JDBC interpreter with drivers for popular databases.
-Drivers for the following databases are currently supported by ZEPL:
+Zepl supports a JDBC interpreter with drivers for popular databases.
+Drivers for the following databases are currently supported by Zepl:

   - Mysql
   - Oracle